varnish/Varnish-Book/varnish_book.rst

 ==================

 - Cache invalidation is an important part of your cache policy
-- Varnish will automatically invalidate expired objects
+- Varnish automatically invalidates expired objects
 - You can however pro-actively invalidate objects with Varnish
-- You should define those rules **before caching objects** in production environments
+- You should define cache invalidation rules **before caching objects** specially in production environments

 .. container:: handout